FLAME: A Fast Large-scale Almost Matching Exactly Approach to Causal Inference: The FLAME Framework

-The best prediction error we could achieve for a nontrivial matched group that contains treatment unit $u$ would be:
+Given a matching dataset $\mathcal{S}^{ma}$ and a training dataset $\mathcal{S}^{tr}$, the best selection indicator we could achieve for a nontrivial matched group that contains treatment unit $i$ would be:

+where $ t_{\ell} $ is the treatment indicator of unit $\ell$.
+This constraint says that the matched group contains at least one control unit.
+The covariates selected by $\btheta_{i, \mathcal{S}^{ma}}^{*}$ are those that predict the outcome best, provided that at least one control unit has the same exact covariate values as $i$ on the covariates selected by $\btheta_{i, \mathcal{S}^{ma}}^{*}$.

-where the constraint says that the matched group contains at least one control unit.
-The main matched group for $u$ is then defined as $\MG_{\btheta^*_u}(u)$.
-The goal of the Full-AEMR problem is to calculate the main matched group $\MG_{\btheta^*_u}(u)$ for all units $u$.
-Once the problem is solved, the main matched groups can be used to estimate treatment effects, by considering the difference in outcomes between treatment and control units in each group, and possibly smoothing the estimates from the matched groups if desired, to prevent overfitting of treatment effect estimates.
+The \textit{main matched group} for $i$ is then defined as $\MG_i ( \btheta^*_{i, \mathcal{S}^{ma}}, \mathcal{S}^{ma})$. \textit{The goal of the Full-AME problem is to calculate the main matched group} $\MG_i (\btheta^*_{i, \mathcal{S}^{ma}}, \mathcal{S}^{ma})$ \textit{for as many units $i$ as possible.} Once the problem is solved, the main matched groups can be used to estimate treatment effects, by considering the difference in outcomes between treatment and control units in each group, and possibly smoothing the estimates from the matched groups if desired, to prevent overfitting of treatment effect estimates.